An Introduction to Probabilistic Programming: Gibbs Sampling

+This condition ensures that if we sample $X \sim p(X \mid Y)$ and generate a new sample $X' \sim q(X' \mid X,Y)$ from the transition kernel, then this new sample $X'$ is also a sample from $p(X' \mid Y)$.
+A sufficient condition for invariance is that the kernel satisfies detailed balance

-Procedurally, MCMC algorithms begin by initializing latent variables to some value $X^{(0)}$, and repeatedly sampling from a Markov transition density to produce a dependent sequence of samples $X^{(1)}, \dots, X^{(S)}$.
-For purposes of this tutorial, we will not delve deeply into {\em why} MCMC produces posterior samples; rather, we will simply describe how these algorithms can be applied in the context of inference in graphs produced by FOPPL compilation in the previous sections.
+In this introduction, we will not delve deeply into the exact technical requirements needed to ensure that MCMC produces posterior samples; rather, we will simply describe how these algorithms can be applied in the context of inference in graphs produced by FOPPL compilation in the previous sections.
 For a review of MCMC methods, see e.g.~\citet{neal1993probabilistic}, \citet{gelman2013bayesian}, or \citet{bishop2006pattern}.

-The Metropolis-Hastings (MH) algorithm provides a general recipe for producing appropriate MCMC transition operators, by combining a proposal step with an accept / reject step.
-Given some appropriate proposal distribution $q(X' \mid V)$, the MH algorithm simulates a candidate $X'$ from $q(X' \mid V)$ conditioned on the value of the current sample $X$, and then evaluates the acceptance probability
+Two widely employed strategies for MCMC inference are Metropolis-Hastings (MH) and Gibbs sampling.
+The MH algorithm provides a general recipe for constructing a kernel that satisfies detailed balance by applying an accept / reject correction to samples from a proposal.
+Given a proposal distribution $q(X' \mid V)$, the MH algorithm samples a candidate $X'$ from $q(X' \mid V)$ conditioned on the value of the current sample $X$, and then evaluates the acceptance probability